dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ## Items and Things helper libraries

-By extending the Java223Script class (optional, you can inject them the way you want), the variable _items and _things are directly accessible.
+By extending the Java223Script class (optional, you can inject them the way you want), the variables _items and _things are directly accessible.

 ```java
 import ...;